Attic Ventilation and Mold Growth – Latest Techniques

 When is mechanical ventilation necessary?

 Sometimes passive ventilation is insufficient or impractical.
 Low angle roofs, for example, struggle to produce sufficient air flow and often rely on mechanical assistance.
 Heavily gabled roofs, with a wide footprint and minimal ridge area, also suffer from poor passive ventilation and may require an active system.
 In a commercial setting, mechanical ventilation is often achieved through wind powered turbine vents.
 These work especially well in areas with consistent wind.
 However, they are unsightly for residential applications and most homeowners elect to install electrically powered roof vents instead.
 These are mounted on either the upper portion of the roof or on a gable end.
+Consulting a Roofing company Nashville can provide tailored solutions for optimal ventilation based on the specific roof type and environment.

 Remember, a powered roof vent still requires sufficient intake air if it has any hope of properly venting the attic space.
 In fact, if proper intake air is not provided, the fan will pull warm, humid air from the home rather than from the soffit vent.
 This would only compound the condensation and mold problems.